ahromis/auto-branch-protect/README.md

 ### Create GitHub Webhook

-Create a GitHub  webhook in your organization by following the documentation [here](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook).
+Create a GitHub  webhook in your organization by following the [documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook).
 Note that this needs to be created at the organization level.

 1. For **Payload URL**
     1. Allow external ingress traffic on port 9000 to the host where this service will be running.
 It should look similar to: `http://webhooks.example.com:9000/hooks/branch-protection`